 The goal of WAN acceleration is to send less data over the network.
 To reduce the amount of data going over WAN, Veeam Backup & Replication uses the global data deduplication mechanism.

-- When you first run a remote job, Veeam Backup & Replication analyzes data blocks going over WAN.
+- When you first run a job to the remote location, Veeam Backup & Replication analyzes data blocks going over WAN.

-- With every new cycle of a remote job, Veeam Backup & Replication uses the data redundancy algorithm to find duplicate data blocks in copied files.
+- With every new cycle of a job to the remote location, Veeam Backup & Replication uses the data redundancy algorithm to find duplicate data blocks in copied files.
 Veeam Backup & Replication analyzes data blocks in files on the source side and compares them with those that have been previously transferred over WAN.
 If an identical data block is found, Veeam Backup & Replication deduplicates it.

 Veeam Backup & Replication uses three sources for data deduplication:

 - VM disks.
 Veeam Backup & Replication analyses data blocks within the same VM disk.
 If identical blocks are found, duplicates are eliminated.

 For example, in case of a virtualized Microsoft Exchange server, the same email is typically stored in sender’s Outbox folder and recipient’s Inbox folder, which results in duplicate data blocks.
-When a remote job runs, Veeam Backup & Replication detects such VM data blocks and performs deduplication.
+When a job to the remote location runs, Veeam Backup & Replication detects such VM data blocks and performs deduplication.

 - Previous restore points for the processed VM on the target repository.
 Veeam Backup & Replication analyses data in the restore point that is about to be copied and the restore points that are already stored on the target side.
 If an identical block is found on the target side, Veeam Backup & Replication eliminates the redundant data block in the copied restore point.